 The Owens Art Gallery is located on the campus of Mount Allison University.
-It is Canada’s oldest university art gallery and the custodian of an important collection of over 4,000 works spanning the nineteenth, twentieth, and twenty-first centuries.
+It is Canada’s oldest university art gallery and the custodian of an important collection of about 4,000 works spanning the nineteenth, twentieth, and twenty-first centuries.
 The Owens occupies its original building, which opened to the public in 1895, and was designed in the beaux-arts style by Edmund Burke, one of Canada’s most influential architects.

 Admission to the Gallery and all its programs is free.